vdaas/vald/docs/guides/configurations.md

 - `initializer`
     - configurations of MySQL, Cassandra and Redis initializer jobs

-In each section, users can configure the deployments and behaviors of each components.
+In each section, users can configure the deployments and behaviors of each component.

-The detailed descriptions of each values can be found in [README of Vald Helm Chart][vald-helm-chart].
+The detail descriptions of each value can be found in [README of Vald Helm Chart][vald-helm-chart].

 ## Notable values in Vald Helm Chart